 Verbs not used in the passive

-Some transitive verbs, too, are seldom used in the passive.
-Most of these verbs refer to states, not actions.
-Examples are: have, lack, resemble, suit etc.
+Some transitive verbs are also almost never used in the passive form.
+Usually these verbs refer to states, not actions.
+Examples are: have, resemble, suit, lack etc.

-- She resembles an angel.
-(BUT NOT An angel is resembled by her.)
+- She resembles her mother.
+(BUT NOT Her mother is resembled by her.)

-Some prepositional verbs are mainly used in the active.
-Examples are: walk into, agree with.
+Some prepositional verbs are not normally used in the passive form.
+Examples are: agree with, walk into